-Ephemeral environments in Octopus Deploy allow to you automatically create test environments on-demand to gain confidence in your changes while helping to keep your infrastructure costs down.
+Ephemeral environments in Octopus Deploy allow you to automatically create test environments on-demand to gain confidence in your changes while helping to keep your infrastructure costs down.

 Support for Ephemeral Environments is rolling out as an Early Access Preview to Octopus Cloud.